umairsiddique3171/nightguard-thermal_human_presence_detection/README.md

 ## Sample Video Detection

 Once trained and evaluated, the model is used to detect human presence from sample thermal imaging footage.
-The results are as under :
+You can access the results from [here](https://github.com/umairsiddique3171/nightguard-thermal_human_presence_detection/blob/main/results.mp4).

 ## Conclusion